 The Center follows guidance that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 The Center has no tax penalties or interest reported in the accompanying financial statements.
-Tax years that remain open for examination include the years ended June 30, 2010 through June 30, 2013.
+Tax years that remain open for examination include the years ended June 30, 2011 through June 30, 2014.
+The Center had no uncertain tax positions at June 30, 2014.